This English Toffee is a rich, buttery-caramel candy topped with chocolate and nuts. It is an easy-to-make Christmas tradition in my family.

 Instructions

-- In a heavy saucepan, combine butter, sugar, water, and salt.
+- In a heavy-bottomed saucepan over medium heat, combine butter, sugar, vanilla, and salt.

 - Spread over toffee; sprinkle with almonds, pressing them into chocolate.